This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Mahamaya Resort is a boutique eco-hotel on the northwest coast of the island, which blends perfectly in with its surroundings.
 The name Mahamaya means “ultimate paradise”, and that it truly is.
 This is affordable luxury done in an understated kind of way.
 Stay in of the pool suites right off the beach for about 2.3 million Rp. / $170 a night.
 The vibe is super romantic, so it’s the perfect place for honeymooners and other couples alike.

-You should definitely book your accommodation in advance as the little island fills up quickly, especially in high season.
+You should definitely book your accommodation in advance as the little island fills up quickly, especially during high season.

 Where to eat